What Truly Matters in Trajectory Prediction for Autonomous Driving?: Introduction

-The dynamics gap arises from the fact that the behavior of the autonomous vehicle, also known as the ego-agent, changes with different trajectory predictors.
-In real-world scenarios, the ego-agent utilizes trajectory predictions to determine its actions.
-However, different trajectory predictions result in varied behaviors of the ego-agent, which, in turn, influence the future behaviors of other road users, leading to different dynamics within the environment.
-This directly affects the prediction results as other agents behave differently.
-Consequently, there exists a disparity between the dynamics represented in the dataset and the actual driving scenario when assessing a specific trajectory predictor.
+The dynamics gap arises from the fact that the behavior of the autonomous vehicle, also known as the ego-agent, varies with different trajectory predictors, as presented in \autoref{fig:dynamics_gap_viz}.
+In real-world scenarios, the ego-agent utilizes predictors to determine its actions.
+Different predictors result in varied behaviors of the ego-agent, which, in turn, influence the future behaviors of other road users, leading to different dynamics within the environment.
+This directly affects the accuracy of predictions, as other agents behave differently.
+Since the ego-agent's actions are predetermined on the dataset, there exists a significant disparity between the dynamics represented in the dataset and the actual driving scenario when evaluating a specific trajectory predictor.
 To tackle this issue, we propose the use of an interactive simulation environment to evaluate the predictor for downstream decision-making.
-This environment enables us to calculate a "Dynamic ADE/FDE" while the ego-agent operates with the specific predictor, thus, mitigating the dynamics gap.
-We demonstrate a strong correlation between Dynamic ADE/FDE and driving performance through extensive experiments.
-This underscores the significance of addressing the dynamics gap and emphasizes the importance of incorporating it into the evaluation process.
+This environment enables \emph{Dynamic Evaluation} as the ego-agent operates with the specific predictor, thus, mitigating the dynamics gap.
+We demonstrate a strong correlation between the dynamic evaluation metrics and driving performance through extensive experiments.
+This underscores the dominant role of the dynamics gap in aligning prediction accuracy with driving performance and emphasizes the importance of incorporating it into the evaluation process.

-The computational efficiency of trajectory prediction models is also a critical aspect of driving performance.
-The downstream planners in AD systems, with their varying levels of complexity, impose different efficiency requirements on these models.
-Consequently, a balance between computational efficiency and prediction accuracy is essential, especially as simpler planners \cite{van_den_berg_reciprocal_2008} can accommodate slow predictors, whereas sophisticated planners \cite{somani_despot_2013} necessitate efficient predictors for safety and timely responses.
-To delve deeper into this balance, we conduct experiments with differing time budgets for planning execution.
-Our findings suggest that computational efficiency is the determinant of driving performance under time constraints, while the Dynamic ADE/FDE becomes predominant in scenarios with sufficient time.
-This interplay between dynamics gap mitigation and computational efficiency underscores the complexity of optimizing trajectory prediction in AD systems.
+The awareness of the dynamics gap significantly enhances the correlation between prediction accuracy and driving performance.
+However, there are still factors that affect driving performance apart from prediction accuracy.
+The downstream modules in AD systems, with different tasks and varying levels of complexity, impose different requirements on prediction models.
+In our experiments, we vary the type of planner and the time constraint for the motion planning task.
+Our findings suggest that predictors' computational efficiency plays a vital role in real-time tasks.
+Moreover, it is the trade-off between prediction accuracy and computational efficiency that determines driving performance.
+This highlights the necessity for task-driven prediction evaluation.